fnmabreu/spring5-jokes-app/README.md

-# spring5-jokes-app
+# Spring Boot Jokes App
-Jokes App Spring 5
+This Spring Boot web application displays a random Chuck Norris Joke on the index.